Tomtibo/libcn/README.md

 - Add more security for storing the configuration file data
 - Fix not working things
-- Make request more low level.
-Use socket not requests lib
 - Add `CypherApp` for running code as a cypherapps using mqtt
 - Add error handling
 - Add logging